 The first thing you need to do when renting an apartment in the Czech Republic is to agree on the contract (so-called lease agreement) and that means on the price, place, time period etc. According to the Civil Code, if you are not going to discuss the high/amount of your rent, the landlord can assess the price according to the local prices at that time.
 That means you have the power to go through the contract with your landlord and change it.

-If you want to prevent unexpected increasement of your rent, according to the paragraph 2248 of the Civil Code, you can design the yearly increase in your rent with your landlord beforehand.
+If you want to prevent an unexpected increase in your rent, according to paragraph 2248 of the Civil Code, you can design the yearly increase in your rent with your landlord beforehand.
 However, if you didn’t discuss the exact amount that is your rent going to be increased for, or if you didn’t agree on excluding any type of increase, your landlord can higher the rent up to the local prices of apartments in the area.
 The increase should not go over 20% of the rent or over the usual price of rent in the area.

-The same process applies if the tenant suggests a decreasement of the rent.
+The same process applies if the tenant suggests a decrease in the rent.

 Other reasons for rental increase